raymandshj/ADM_HW2/README.md

 2. **CommandLine.sh**

     This is an executables bash shell script file contains the script to answer to the command line question.

+3.**Questions**
+   This is a file that whitin has a link to the repository that has the questions and datasets.
+## Authors

+- Nicola Grieco
+- Antonio Rocca
+- Raymand Shojaie Aghabalaghe

 ## This is the link of the notebook on github:

 https://nbviewer.org/github/anntonio99/ADM_HW2/blob/main/main.ipynb